 - The direct deposit payment (ACH) usually clears on Thursday or Friday

-- If you have a payment issue, you have to resolve it by contacting Uber either through the app or via email
+- Resolve payment issues by contacting Uber either through the app or going in person

 You should receive a weekly payment statement for every week that you give rides or earn referral commissions.
 The payment statement is typically emailed on Tuesday, but I’ve seen payment statements come on Wednesday, too.
 The pay statement won’t come at the same time every week, so don’t start getting worried if you think your pay statement is a few hours late.